dora-lee/seneca-prg550-2022-spring/lectures/lecture02.md

 Alternate code to the above:
 ```
 output = []
+for x in ['Python ','C ']:
     for y in ['Language', 'Programming']:
-    for x in ['Python ','C ']:
         output.append(x+y)
 ```
 What will these statements return?
+Why?
 ```
 output==nested_comprehension
 output[0]==nested_comprehension[0]
 ```

-Indexing into a 2-dimensional array.
-By convention with 2d and 3d arrays, the first index to the row, the second index refers to the column
+#### Indexing into a 2-dimensional array
+By convention with 2d arrays, the first index refers to the row, the second index refers to the column

 ![](images/python-list-indexing04.png)